How to Submit Events

 What We’re Looking For

 Gary Con celebrates the life of E. Gary Gygax.
 Gary made a career out of writing and publishing games, but playing games was his passion!
 And Gary loved all kinds of games.
-So the question is, what game or scenario do you love and want to share far and wide?
-Game Masters are the back bone of any convention.
-These are the good people that share their love of the game with others and help us all have a great time.
-If you can are ready to bring your favorite games and scenarios to share with everyone- Gary Con wants you!
+So, what events does Gary Con want?
+Well, what games or scenarios do you love and want to share far and wide?
+If you are ready to bring your favorite games and scenarios to share with everyone, then Gary Con wants your events!

 Event Type: Choose the entry from the menu that best fits your event.